tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 * A memory load from the receiver to get the cached attribute
 * A memory store to the stack to push the result

+Now, you may say that that is a lot of loads---and it kind of is---but it is still fewer instruction and loads than the slot-based function call and multiple dictionary lookup dispatch that we would otherwise require for an uncached lookup.

 This could probably still be reduced further by hand, which we have done in our [assembly implementation][asm-load-attr-instance] of the Python interpreter.
 In a compiled representation of this cache, we could eliminate the loads required